sanjusri1411/EpiSense-Disease-prediction-using-weather-data/README.md

-# 🦟 Epidemic Intelligence - Disease Predictor
+# 🦟 EpiSense - Disease Predictor

 A Flask-based web application for predicting dengue and malaria cases using LightGBM machine learning models.